nicholas-long/blog/content/posts/using-ssh-as-a-secure-api-gateway.md

 draft = false
 +++

-Recently I discovered that I can create an iOS shortcut step to connect to an SSH server and run a script.
+Recently, I discovered that I can create an iOS shortcut step to connect to an SSH server and run a script.
 This is similar to how the SSH client can run a program when you specify a command as an argument to SSH when connecting.

 ![image of SSH step in shortcuts app](/run-shortcut-ssh-step.png)